Limit Switch Explained | Working Principles

 Limit switches are slowly starting to disappear from many industrial applications.
 They are being replaced by proximity sensors.

-Unlike a limit switch, a proximity sensor has no mechanical moving parts.
+Unlike a limit switch, a limit sensor has no mechanical moving parts.

 A proximity sensor performs the switching action with electronic switches.